bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 58°
-- Mostly Cloudy
+- Partly Cloudy
-- 88% humidity
+- 89% humidity
 - 5 mph wind
-- 63% cloud cover
+- 62% cloud cover
-- 35 AQI 🟩
+- 32 AQI 🟩
-- 0.42 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>